 Protecting your family

 The Australian electricity network is one of the safest in the world.
 It has a series of legislation, regulation, standards and codes governing how the network is to be built to ensure the safety of our customers.
-At M.J.Harris Electrical we take these standards and codes very seriously and our team of qualified Electricians work accordingly to help ensure the protection of your lived ones, around power in your home.
+At M.J.Harris Electrical we take these standards and codes very seriously and our team of qualified Electricians work accordingly to help ensure the protection of your loved ones, around power in your home.
 We offer the following services and can install the following products in your home to ensure you, your family and valuable belongings are fully protected.

 Earth wires are your life-lines, conveying electricity from a faulty appliance through the wire to earth and back to the source through the neutral wires rather than through your body.
 If a fault occurs, power will flow to the earth by the shortest and easiest path.
 So if an appliance is not properly earthed, the power could flow through it and then through any person touching or using it, causing serious injury or even death.